Oui002/Py-Player/README.md

 # Py-Player [WIP]

 ## I want to run this piece of junk, but how??
-(Ur not meant to run it yet, still working on things :0)
+(Ur not meant to run it yet, still working on things)
 #### Well basically you just do
 #### `python3 -m pip install pygame==2.1.0`
 #### `python3 -m pip install ffmpeg-python`